 Please continue to pray for the sick and shut-ins, church leaders, our children, government and one another.

 - Bea Little

-Church members have been given the opportunity to purchase a shirt that sports an American eagle and flag, with the words "Blessed is the nation whose God is the Lord" on the front and the church name and address on the back.
+Also, members of the church purchased more than 100 new church witness shirts that were worn in honor of the 9/11 anniversary Sunday.
+Members will continue to wear them at different times during the year.
+It has an American eagle and flag, with the words "Blessed is the nation whose God is the Lord" on the front and the church name and address on the back.

-The Cypress Presbyterian Church choir has started working on its Christmas cantata at its Wednesday night rehearsals at 7, with the last part of practice devoted to the cantata.
-Anyone interested in joining can contact Chris Stewart at (910) 245-4731.
+The Cypress Presbyterian Church choir has started working on its Christmas cantata at its Wednesday night rehearsals at 7.

 Please remember, with positive thoughts and prayers, all of our soldiers and their families, whether here in the States or abroad.

 If you have any information you'd like to share with our community, please call me at (910) 245-4747.